-- A. Current president and advisor of RSO are required to attend a meeting with the Senior Coordinator of Engagement and the SOCCC Chairperson.
-The Dean of Students will attend this meeting depending upon the severity of the alleged violation.
-RSO may also invite up to two additional members. - B. The purpose of this meeting is to: - (1) review the alleged violations/complaint(s), - (2) to provide the RSO with the opportunity to speak and participate in a question and answer discussion, - (3) to determine if RSO is potentially responsible or not responsible for the alleged violation(s) - a.
-If RSO is potentially responsible for one or more violations.
-The Full Partnership Process and the SOCCC Hearing Process will be explained and the appropriate process will be determined.
+- A. The current president and advisor of the RSO are required to attend a meeting with the designated Dean of Students personnel.
+RSO may also invite up to two additional members, excluding any individuals named in the complaint. - B. The purpose of this meeting is to: - (1) review the alleged violations/complaint(s), a.
+If RSO is potentially responsible for one or more violations: The Organizational Enhancement Partnership Process and the SOCCC Hearing Process will be explained, and the appropriate process will be determined.